GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 ### Using CSI Ephemeral Inline volumes

-By using the CSI Ephemeral Inline volumes, the lifecycle of volumes backed by GCS buckets is tied with the Pod lifecycle.
-After the Pod termination, there is no need to maintain independent PV/PVC objects to represent GCS-backed volumes.
+By using the CSI Ephemeral Inline volumes, the lifecycle of volumes backed by Cloud Storage buckets is tied with the Pod lifecycle.
+After the Pod termination, there is no need to maintain independent PV/PVC objects to represent Cloud Storage backed volumes.

-> Note: Using CSI Ephemeral Inline volumes does not mean the CSI driver will create or delete the GCS buckets.
+> Note: Using CSI Ephemeral Inline volumes does not mean the CSI driver will create or delete the Cloud Storage buckets.
 Users need to manually create the buckets before use, and manually delete the buckets after use if needed.

-Use the following YAML manifest to specify the GCS bucket directly on the Pod spec.
+Use the following YAML manifest to specify the Cloud Storage bucket directly on the Pod spec.

-- `spec.serviceAccountName`: use the same Kubernetes service account in the [GCS bucket access setup step](#set-up-access-to-gcs-buckets-via-gke-workload-identity).
+- `spec.serviceAccountName`: use the same Kubernetes service account in the [Cloud Storage bucket access setup step](#set-up-access-to-cloud-storage-buckets-via-gke-workload-identity).
 - `spec.volumes[n].csi.driver`: use `gcsfuse.csi.storage.gke.io` as the csi driver name.
-- `spec.volumes[n].csi.volumeAttributes.bucketName`: specify your GCS bucket name.
+- `spec.volumes[n].csi.volumeAttributes.bucketName`: specify your Cloud Storage bucket name.
 You can pass an underscore `_` to mount all the buckets that the service account is configured to have access to.
 See [Dynamic Mounting](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/mounting.md#dynamic-mounting) for more information.
 - `spec.volumes[n].csi.volumeAttributes.mountOptions`: pass flags to Cloud Storage FUSE.
 Put all the flags in one string separated by a comma `,` without spaces.
 See [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) to learn about available mount flags.

 ```yaml